 top of page

-27MHz radio control
+27MHz remote control + telemetry

 This future project is based on the 27MHz remote control system mentioned elsewhere on this website with the option for telemetry added.
 One antenna is used for both transmitting and receiving.
-The radio part is based on the AX5043 transceiver with which a half-duplex radio link is established.
-The following data will be transmitted to shore at a rate of about 5Hz: â€‹
+The radio part is based on the AX5043 transceiver IC with which a half-duplex radio link is established.
+The following vessel data will be transmitted to shore at a rate of about 5Hz: â€‹

 • Error status